GIS 101 Introduction to GIS

 4. Identify and describe raster data models.

-2. Identify and discuss the types of raster data.
+2. Identify and explain different types of raster data.

 5. Employ fundamentals of data management and acquisition of new data.

-1. Identify and describe existing data sources, including but not limited to GPS, remote sensing, aerial photography, and Master Address File/Topologically Integrated Geographic Encoding and Referencing (MAF/TIGER) system or database.
+1. Identify and describe data sources, including GPS, remote sensing, aerial photography, Light Detection and Ranging (LiDAR), and the MAF/TIGER database.

 5. Import existing data from various sources and file formats.